 The word 逝去 (せいきょ, Seikyo) is another way of saying “death” in Japanese, but with a more respectful and reverent connotation.
 “Seikyo” is often used when referring to the death of important or respected people, such as leaders and public figures, highlighting the admiration and respect society has for them.

-[枯れる] Kareru – Death in the Wild
+[枯れる] KARERU - Death in Nature

 The kanji 枯 (かれ, Kare) is composed of the characters 木 (き, Ki), which means "tree" or "wood", and 歹 (がつへん, gatsuhen), which, as mentioned earlier, means "death".
 Together they illustrate death in nature, as when a tree loses its life and withers.
 This poetic and symbolic image evokes the passage of time and the impermanence of life.